 Science: Entry Level 1 to Entry Level 3

 The students in the group all have complex needs and communication needs.
-Most of the students are on the Autistic spectrum and need visual timetables to support this and also their limited reading skills.
+Most of the students are on the Autistic spectrum and need visual timetables to support this and also have limited reading skills.
 All of the students have a happy disposition and I am pleased to say that with support they all work hard at their studies.

 There are three members of staff in Group 4.
 Mrs Janet Smith – Class Tutor Monday to Wednesday and Mrs Heather Bromley - Thursday and Friday.
 Group 4 also have 2 full-time Learning Support Assistants, Janet Brian and Sindy Blake.

 Our Students access a full curriculum, some of which is taught in their tutor room, other specialist subjects are taught in subject specific environments, e.g. Physical Education, Art and Computing.

 All students will also access community and employability opportunities, this is currently 'Sweet Treats'.
 They also go out into the local community to access facilities such as shops and places of interest to practice life skills, road safety and to gain confidence when out in the community.
 All the students follow differentiated accredited courses and they can build up credits over their time in the 14-19 department which will give them qualifications at varying levels when they leave Foxwood.

 We start each day in a positive way, greeting each student and asking them to share things that have happened at home, tell us how they are feeling, what they are looking forward to in the day and any worries or concerns they may have.
 Students will have time to discuss personal issues with tutors.
 Reading is an integral part of our morning.
 This is a time to build up positive relationships.